tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 - `types` (respective packages)
 - `version`

-For comparison, the following are the number of Tendermint imports in the Cosmos SDK (excluding tests) - anything not listed above must be handled by the SDK itself:
+For comparison, the following are the number of Tendermint imports in the Cosmos SDK (excluding tests) - anything not listed above must be removed from the SDK or implemented there:

 ```
       1 github.com/tendermint/tendermint/abci/server